 Who gets depressed?

 Depression affects children, teens, and adults of all ages.
-No one knows the exact number of teens affected by depression, but we do know that it affects a large number of teens, both male and female, from all ethnic and racial backgrounds.
+No one knows the exact number of teens affected by depression, but we do know that it affects a large number of teens, from all gender, ethnic and racial backgrounds.
 Sometimes it happens as a direct result of a stressful or upsetting situation, and sometimes it appears when you would least expect it.
-It’s important to try to understand the difference between feeling sad or “blue’” – which are typical feelings experienced by everyone at times – and being what is called “clinically depressed”.
+It’s important to try to understand the difference between feeling sad or “blue’” – which are typical feelings experienced by everyone at times – and having what is called “clinical depression”.

 What are the symptoms of clinical depression?

 - Feel sad or “empty” a lot of the time-these feelings may come and go, but last for at least two weeks.

 - Not feel like doing things you used to enjoy, such as playing sports, hanging out with friends, or studying.
 It may be harder to have fun than it used to be.

 - Feel irritated a lot of the time (things get on your nerves more easily), or you may get angry or lose your temper more easily.

 - Feel tired or have less energy, or you may be restless and edgy.

 - Notice changes in your eating habits.
 You may eat more or less than you did before you started feeling depressed.

 - Have changes in your sleep, either sleeping a lot more or a lot less than you used to, and/or having trouble falling asleep or waking up.

 - Find it harder to stay focused and make decisions.

 - Not feel good about yourself or about anything you do.